jonas-kell/batch-viewer-for-reddit/README.md

 ### Supported browsers

+Complete featureset currently only working for chrome.
+Archiving working on most browsers, but images get only downloaded when starting th app locally (because of cors).
-Currently only working for chrome.
-Archiving working on firefox and andriod, but they currently do not have access to the [File System Access API](https://web.dev/file-system-access/), so no playback...
+No browser except chrome currently has access to the [File System Access API](https://web.dev/file-system-access/), so the zip files for playback need to be loaded from smaller zip files with the lower-performance file pickers instead.

 ### Hosted version